ravi9/misc-readmes/openvino/llmware_ov_dev_guide.md

 The caching behavior can be customized through `OVConfig` methods if needed, such as disabling caching with `OVConfig().set_config("cache", False)` or setting a custom cache path.

+Below is a sample to inspect model storage locations and verify downloaded OpenVINO models and caches locally.
 ```python
 from llmware.configs import LLMWareConfig
 from llmware.models import ModelCatalog